DRFA information for applicants

 NDRRA information for applicants

 The Natural Disaster Relief and Recovery Arrangements (NDRRA) are a joint funding initiative of the Commonwealth and State Governments to provide disaster relief and recovery payments and infrastructure restoration to help communities recover from the effects of natural disasters.
-Most relief measures under NDRRA are funded 75% by the Commonwealth Government and 25% by the Queensland Government.
+Most relief measures under NDRRA are funded 75% by the Australian Government and 25% by the Queensland Government.

 Individuals, businesses and primary producers